Appointed 5 February 2020

 Fellow of the Energy Institute

-Mentor for FTSE 100 Cross-Company Mentoring Executive Programme
+Mentor for the FTSE 100 Cross-Company Mentoring Executive Programme

 Non-executive director of Rosneft